 — Levels of device compatibility

-NOTE—This figure and the used terms are copied from IEC 61804-2 Error!
-Reference source not found..
+NOTE—This figure and the used terms are copied from IEC 61804-2.
 The same figure and terms are also used in IEC/TR 62390.

 Interoperability requires Semantic and context knowledge.
 Interoperability with this requirement is the basis requirement for IoT devices.
 In some application domains like process automation it is even required to provide interchangeable devices from different vendors.
 The interchangeable devices do not need any parameterization before an interchangeable device replaces another device.
 The parameters of the replaced device can be used for the interchangeable device without an alteration.
 This is not required for IoT devices.
 This feature is a domain specific feature.